Quid2/model/README.md

 ### Installation

-It is not yet on [hackage](https://hackage.haskell.org/) so to use in your [stack](https://docs.haskellstack.org/en/stable/README/) projects, add a reference to its github location under the 'packages' section:
+It is not yet on [hackage](https://hackage.haskell.org/) but you can still use it in your [stack](https://docs.haskellstack.org/en/stable/README/) projects by adding a reference to its github location under the 'packages' section:

 ````
 packages:
 - location:
     git: https://github.com/tittoassini/model
-    commit: 6d583ec
+    commit: 0e1fe4f
 ````

 ### Compatibility